The Route of All Evil

 [edit] Act I: "We can all fight when we're drunk!"

-When Fry, Bender and Leela are unable to decide on which beer to buy, Leela suggests that they brew their own.
+When Fry, Leela and Bender are unable to decide on which beer to buy, Leela suggests that they brew their own.
 Meanwhile, the Professor, Hermes and LaBarbara are yelling at Cubert and Dwight for being suspended from boarding school for salting a bully.
 While the crew brew beer in Bender, the kids wander the office.
-After Cubert and Dwight trick the crew into wasting a week on a fake delivery to Dogdoo 8 (which, unlike Dogdoo 7, doesn't exist), Hermes and the Professor force them to get jobs.
+After Cubert and Dwight trick the crew into wasting a week on a fake delivery to Dogdoo 8 (the universe ends after Dogdoo 7), Hermes and the Professor force their sons to get jobs.
 They start a delivery company, Awesome Express.

 [edit] Act II: "Those newspapers won'ts delivers themselveses!"